-1242 JOURNALISM IN THE 21st CENTURY (GR.
-9-12) -- (CP) 1 credit year-long course 1242A and 1242B JOURNALISM IN THE 21st CENT.
+1242A and 1242B JOURNALISM IN THE 21st CENT.
 (GR.
 9-12) (sem) -- (CP) .5 credit semester course

-This course, which can be taken for either half or full credit, will introduce students to the principles and foundations of good journalism: how to recognize good stories, gather facts through skillful interviewing and research, develop sources, craft welcoming leads and satisfying endings, and create news and feature articles that inform and engage readers.
+This course will introduce students to the principles and foundations of good journalism: how to recognize good stories, gather facts through skillful interviewing and research, develop sources, craft welcoming leads and satisfying endings, and create news and feature articles that inform and engage readers.
 Students will practice news, feature, and profile writing, cultural commentary, op-ed, and narrative journalism.
 Guest speakers may include journalists who can speak to specialized areas of journalism.
 Students will analyze works of journalism as they appear in a wide range of multimedia, including broadcast and online stories, as well as documentaries.
 Opportunities and activities in the course will also enable students to practice editing skills to ensure accuracy and consistency in style.

-This course is required for all students wishing to hold editorial positions on the school's newspaper, Veritas.
+\This course is required for all students wishing to hold editorial positions on the school's newspaper, Veritas.
 It is strongly suggested that all contributing members take at least one semester of the course.
 Please contact the NHS English Department Leader for details.